Yoshito4410/furima-29372/README.md

 ### Association

 - has_one :addresses
-- belong_to :users
+- belongs_to :users
-- belong_to :items
+- belongs_to :items